Roll20/roll20-character-sheets/Savage Worlds - Maschinenleben/readme.md

 * Initial release

 ## Development
 The character sheet is compiled from [Pug](https://pugjs.org/api/getting-started.html) templates with [SCSS/SASS](https://sass-lang.com/guide) (LibSass).
 You need both in order to contribute; do not directly modify the compiled HTML and CSS files because these changes will be overwritten!
+Use the `browser_preview.html` to get a local preview without the need to open Roll20 (non-functional, of course).

 ### Contribution Guidelines
 * Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
 Roll20 will not load it otherwise.